roberthorlings/firefly-iii/full-description.md

 show: yes
 ---

 This is the full description of how Firefly III works.

-A note: since Firefly III has been built on how _I_ manage my finances, please read this carefully so we match on how to do things.
+Firefly III has been built around how I manage my finances.
+Please read this carefully so we match on how to do things.

 ## The general idea

-After being a grownup for a while I noticed I was living from paycheck to paycheck and it kind of sucked.
-So I decided to clean house.
-First thing I did was simple: start living from the first day of the month until the last.
+After being a grownup for a while I noticed I was living from paycheck to paycheck.
+I could not save money.
+I just waited to get paid.

+The first thing I did was simple: I started living from the first day of the month until the last.
 This meant that I had to do a few things:

-1. Get paid. _Immediately_ with no penny missing, I dropped this entire amount into my savings account.
+1. On the day I get paid, I move my entire salary to my savings account.
-2. That first month (I get paid on the 23rd) I had to stop spending money from that salary for a full week until the month was over.
-This was _hard_.
+2. On the _last_ day of the month, I think how much money I will need in the next month.
-3. At the end of the month I moved the money back to my checking account.
-So I moved it away on the 23rd, and moved it back on the 1st.
+3. On the _first_ day of the month, put that amount in my checking account.

-4. Then, I lived through the month.
-Up until the 23rd everything was going fine.
-I kept track of _all_ my expenses.
-5. On the 23rd (the second time) I got paid again.
-Yay!
-Quickly move to step 1 and put all of that money on my savings account.
-6. Finish the month.
-Preferably not in the red.
-7. It was the first of the month again.
-Move the money to my checking account, and back to step one.
+So if you get paid on the 23rd of the month, your salary sits in your savings account from the 23rd until the first day of the month, when you move (part of it) back to your checking account.
+If you get paid every week, this routine repeats weekly.

+This is difficult the first few times, but after a while you'll notice that you have (pretty effectively) moved your routine away from your salary and income.
+This alone gives you great financial stability.

-This procedure allowed me to program a very simple tool (the original Firefly) which held very simple things: transactions.
+This procedure allowed me to program a very simple tool (the original "Firefly") which held very simple things: transactions.
 Oh and some accounts to keep track of the money.
 But that was basically it.
 It showed me where my money went.

 In those early, exciting days, all I did was live from the 1st to the 31st of the month.
 This helped me save a lot of money already.
 The rest followed.
 Read below!